-PCL MS 139 Paul S. Newman Collection
+PCL MS 139 Paul S. Newman Papers

-|Title||PCL MS 139 Paul S. Newman Collection|
+|Title||PCL MS 139 Paul S. Newman Papers|

 He returned from the war and went back to Dartmouth for a while, but left when he got a Broadway option on Dollar Diplomacy, a play which he had written.
 The play lost its financing, forced Newman to find work on the radio show, A Date with Judy.
 The producer of this show sent Newman over to National Comics (DC) that was publishing the Date with Judy comic book.
 By the end of the year, Newman had penned stories for Patsy Walker, Real Clue Crime Stories, Crime Detective, Hopalong Cassidy, The Two-Gun Kid, Outlaws, and The Texan.

 Newman was married twice, first to Zoe, whom he married in 1949 and had two children, Peter and Lisa.
 In 1977, Newman and Zoe divorced and he moved back to New York City, where he supplemented his comics income by writing many industrial films and speeches for top level corporate executives.
 He married Carol in 1985, who provided the storyboards for the DarkWing Duck comic in this collection.

 Paul S. Newman is most known for long runs working on The Lone Ranger (1948-1962) and Turok, Son of Stone (1954-1980).
 In addition to these title, Newman wrote for more than 300 other titles, surpassing 4,000 stories over the course of his long career, from Fat Albert to G.I.
 Joe and Nancy to The Twilight Zone.
 A nearly-complete listing of Newman's work was compiled in the January 1997 issue of the Comic Book Marketplace.